zc277584121/deep-searcher/README.md

 ## ❓ Q&A

-**Q1**:
+**Q1**: Why I failed to parse LLM output format / How to select the LLM?

+**A1**: Small LLMs struggle to follow the prompt to generate a desired response, which usually cause the format parsing problem.
+A better practice is to use large reasoning models e.g. deepseek-r1 671b, OpenAI o-series, Claude 3.7 sonnet, etc. as your LLM.

+---

+**Q2**:
 OSError: We couldn't connect to 'https://huggingface.co' to load this file, couldn't find it in the cached files and it looks like GPTCache/paraphrase-albert-small-v2 is not the path to a directory containing a file named config.json.
 Checkout your internet connection or see how to run the library in offline mode at 'https://huggingface.co/docs/transformers/installation#offline-mode'.

-**A1**: This is mainly due to abnormal access to huggingface, which may be a network or permission problem.
+**A2**: This is mainly due to abnormal access to huggingface, which may be a network or permission problem.
 You can try the following two methods:
 1. If there is a network problem, set up a proxy, try adding the following environment variable.
 ```bash
 export HF_ENDPOINT=https://hf-mirror.com